AdaptiveMotorControlLab/CellSeg3D/README.md

 This plugin was developed by Cyril Achard & Maxime Vidal.

-This work was funded, in part, from the Wyss Center to the Adaptive Motor Control Lab.
+This work was funded, in part, from the Wyss Center to the [Mathis Laboratory of Adaptive Motor Control](https://www.mackenziemathislab.org/).

 ## Plugin base